 Best Time to Visit Switzerland For 7 Days

 Switzerland is great to visit at any time of the year.

-For winter sports lovers, the best time is obviously in winter; for others, any time is good.
-Prices for accommodations really depend on the season though.
+For winter sports lovers, the best time is obviously in winter; any time is good for others.
+Prices for accommodations depend on the season, though.

 Since there is never a guarantee on the weather, I would suggest trying those months if you stay one week in Switzerland.